huggingface/exporters/MODELS.md

 **Splinter**

-- 😓 SplinterModel: Appears to work OK when using `use_legacy_format`.
-However, when using MIL the conversion succeeds but the model may not actually run.
-It works OK with `use_past=False` or flexible sequence lengths, but blows up with `use_past=True` (Core ML takes forever to load the model, allocates 100+ GB of RAM and eventually crashes).
+- ❌ SplinterModel: Conversion may appear to work but the model does not actually run.
+Core ML takes forever to load the model, allocates 100+ GB of RAM and eventually crashes.
 - ➖ SplinterForPreTraining
 - SplinterForQuestionAnswering